tamagui/tamagui/next.md

 - activeTheme props for all components
 - in dev mode if no checkbox indicator, warn
   - checkbox should have a default indicator probably with a simple svg check we inline
-- Select should return focus to trigger on close
-- Popover native flicker 1 frame in wrong position some findings: this happens because on initial render `floating` ref is null and that make it to only calculate position only using reference dim, and then when it becomes available calculate based on both
 - move from useMedia match.addListener to addEventListener
 - 2.0 = deprecate `name` in styled first arg, move to second arg
 - 2.0 = TS 5 recent version support raise - no more `as const` needed